MicrosoftDocs/microsoft-community-training/microsoft-community-training/Public-Preview-Version/infrastructure-management/install-your-platform-instance/setup-platform-instance-on-azure-subscription-for-nonprofits.md

 original-url: https://docs.microsoftcommunitytraining.com/docs/setup-platform-instance-on-azure-subscription-for-nonprofits
 author: nikotha
 ms.author: nikotha
-description: If you are a non-profit organization, you can apply for Azure credit grant of $3500 per year which can be used to setup and run an instance of Microsoft Community Training platform for your organization. ms.prod: learning-azure
+description: If you are a non-profit organization, you can apply for Azure credit grant of $3500 per year which can be used to setup and run an instance of Community Training platform for your organization. ms.prod: learning-azure
 ---

 # Setup platform instance on Azure subscription for Nonprofits

-If you are a non-profit organization, you can apply for Azure credit grant of $3500 per year which can be used to setup and run an instance of Microsoft Community Training platform for your organization.
+If you are a non-profit organization, you can apply for Azure credit grant of $3500 per year which can be used to setup and run an instance of Community Training platform for your organization.

-In this article, you will learn how to avail Azure credit grant of $3500 per year for non-profits and create a pay-as-you-go subscription to get started with the deployment of Microsoft Community Training platform.
+In this article, you will learn how to avail Azure credit grant of $3500 per year for non-profits and create a pay-as-you-go subscription to get started with the deployment of Community Training platform.

 ## Eligibility Criteria